jonrandy/turboprop/README.md

 ## Targets and Default Targets

-A 'target' in Turboprop is an object that defines the object to be targeted, and the functions that define how 'getting' and 'setting' of properties using an array will work:
+A 'target' in Turboprop is an object that defines the object to be targeted, and the functions that define how 'getting' and 'setting' of properties using an accessor array will work:
 ```js
 const target = {
   object: objectToTarget,